AdrianBinDC/Quake/README.md

 ### Core Data
-I utilized Core Data to persist returns.
+I utilized Core Data to persist data from USGS.
 When returns come back from USGS, before the data is imported into Core Data, I did a fetch request for unique identifiers that are already persisted.
-Then, I used Set to do a comparison between the two to determine which records should be persisted in Core Data.
+Then, I use Set to do a comparison between the two to determine which records should be persisted in Core Data.

 I initially envisioned two view controllers utilizing a singleton class, but I encountered flaky behavior, so I refactored to a non-singleton class with a couple of initializers.
 One initializer takes date parameters andn another one just runs the canned USGS URLs.
 Prior to working on this project, I had never found it necessary to run core data on a background thread, so I finally got to use a private queue to run it on a background thread.

-# Extra Credit
+# Other

 ## Icons
 I used Inkscape to create the vector icons in the app.
 Some of them are inspired by icons found at [Icons8](https://icons8.com).
-I utilized a script to create GoCanvas' logo in all the required sizes to ship an iOS app.

 ## ABWebView
 I created a webview that displays the USGS webpage for the earthquakes.
-The webview utilizes KVO to monitor load progress.
+The webview utilizes KVO to monitor page load progress.

 # Testing Notes
 Press the `UISegmentedControl` on the Quake tab to retrieve quake data for minutes, hours, week, and month.
 The calendar icon opens up a view controller that enables you to select dates to search.
 Multiple selection is only available for contiguous dates.
 You probably don't want to import more than 30 days at a time.